soi-20/brains/_pages/functionalflow.md

 </p>

-#### Machine (Composiable Flow) = Functional Flow
+#### Machine (Composable Flow) = Functional Flow

 > Winning is always a function of the situation and the people involved.

 Although the word "function" has been defined in many ways, everyone will agree that a function can be a set of functions coordinated to output a set of value.

-Flow state isn’t like appearance or success that other people get to rate.
+The flow state isn’t like appearance or success that other people get to rate.
 It’s more like happiness or curiosity, like creativity.

 Functional Flow is the mind state where you can view almost everything as a function.
 You can take another person's functions (thinking models, paths...) as the input of your function (also could be the input of other people's function).
 If you want to, after composing, you can also take that as your input again.